rememberSoftwares/yacana/README.md

 * Simplify shift message and maybe rework GroupChat itself a bit.
 * Keep working on the documentation.
 * Add a section on code generation.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.

+---